Diane Hendricks: Career

-In 1975, she was selling custom-built homes and Ken was a roofing contractor.
+In 1975, she sold custom-built homes.
+Her husband Ken was a roofer's son and high school dropout.
 They married and became business partners.
-In 1982, they used their lines of credit to secure a loan that enabled them to establish ABC Supply, the nation's largest wholesale distributor of roofing, windows, gutters, and siding for residential and commercial buildings.
+In 1982, they secured a loan to establish ABC Supply.
+This firm would become the nation's largest wholesale distributor of roofing, windows, gutters, and siding for residential and commercial buildings.

-Hendricks owns the Hendricks Holding Company, and is the owner and chairperson of ABC Supply.
-In March 2012, Forbes estimated her net worth at US$2.8 billion, and $11.1 billion as of August 2021.
+Hendricks owns a holding company and is the owner and chairperson of ABC Supply.
+In 2018, Forbes ranked her the US's richest self-made woman.
+As of December 2024, Forbes estimated her net worth at US$21.9 billion (up from US$2.8 billion in March 2012).